aurora/rmate/README.md

 ## Disclaimer

 Use with caution.
 This software may contain serious bugs.
-I can not be made responsible for any Damage the software may cause to your system or files.
+I can not be made responsible for any damage the software may cause to your system or files.

 ## License